keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 **If a message and duration are supplied, create a busybox pod with a duration and message** : This is pretty straightforward to automate.
 You just specify the `timeout` duration and `message` in the pods YAML.

-**If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the a duration and message**:  Since we've got a dynamic element at play here, how do we automate this?
+**If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the duration and message**:  Since we've got a dynamic element at play here, how do we automate this?
 Of course, in code w/in our CR Controller implementation.

 ### II.
 Operator Scaffolding